pmgbergen/porepy/Readme.md

 For the moment, Docker support should be considered experimental.

 # (Semi-) Optional packages
-To function optimally, PorePy should have access to the pypi packages:
+To function optimally, PorePy should have access to some more packages:
 *  `pymetis` (for mesh partitioning).
-Will be installed on Linux (not so on Windows, to avoid installation issues for the core package in the case where no C compiler is available).
 * Some computationally expensive methods can be accelerated with `Cython` or `Numba`.
-Cython is automatically installed on many Linux systems, if not, use pip or conda.
-Numba can be installed using `conda`.
-* Visualization by either matplotlib or (preferrable for larger problems) vtk/paraview.
-To dump data to paraview, a vtk filter must be available; the only solution we have found is from the 'conda' repositories, e.g. 'RUN conda install -c conda-forge vtk'
 * We use `shapely` for certain geometry-operations.
 * Meshing: currently by [gmsh](http://gmsh.info/doc/texinfo/gmsh.html).
 For its configuration see [Install](https://github.com/pmgbergen/porepy/blob/develop/Install.md).